MPO-Web-Consulting/docker-wintercms/README.md

 <small>\* When using a container to serve a database, set the host value to the service name defined in your docker-compose.yml</small>

 <small>\** Timezone applies to both container and Winter CMS  config</small>

+## Nice to Have To Do's

+- Replace Travis build with Docker build Github App
+- Add plugin list as Environment variable to install plugins on container start
+- Fix permission handling for local files
+- Kubernetes templates
+- Helm Chart

 ---